makersacademy/airport_challenge/README.md

 Occasional extreme and stormy weather can occur when the weather instance variable in each airport is a 9 or 10.
 In this case, planes will not be able to take off or land.

 Whilst I had an idea of creating a seperate class for weather, I believed that the weather at each airport is an attribute of the airport itself.
-Meaning that different airports will be have different weather.
+Meaning that different airports will have different weather.

 I have included a brief transcript below which shows the code in action.